indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Money Order:

 The Indiana Department of Corrections allows trust fund deposits via money order.
-This process requires the depositor to fill the relevant forms in English or Spanish.
+This process requires the depositor to fill out the relevant forms in English or Spanish.
 Depositors are required to adhere to the following instructions:

 • Only mail the form and the money order